 Create a new method SetUpModel in our view model class.
 In here we’ll define the legend of the graph (position, border, sire, …) and add 2 axis.
 A DateTimeAxis for our X-axis (we want to plot points in a line of time) and a ValuaAxis for our Y-axis.

 The set up for the legend of the graph is self explanatory.
 At line 10 you’ll see the creation of the DateTimeAxis.
 We’ll choose the position of the axis, give it a name (Date) and a string format pattern how the date has to be displayed.
 Next to that we’ll add some parameters to show major and minor gridlines and the interval size.
 After creation we’ll add the axis to the PlotModel.
+The ValueAxis is similar initiated, only did we position the axis on the left side and tell the Axis to start at the value 0.

 If we add a call to this method in the constructor of our view model and hit F5 again we’ll now see window opening that contains an empty graph.